Volusia Turtle Patrol

 Many areas have local beach clean-ups on July 5 to restore the beach back to its natural state.

-Click on your county's name for more information on this year's clean-up events.
-Or reach out to someone in your area to see how you can help!
+We've listed a few below or you can reach out to someone in your area to see how you can help!

 Volusia County

-Flagler County
+Flagler Beach

 Florida Sea Turtles